alihgad/landing-project/README.md

-# landing-project
+# Landing Page Project

- first project in advanced track
+## first project in advanced track

+in this project we use alot of javascript which we learned in the course